i4Trust/building-blocks/README.md

 Authorisation.
 From a technical perspective, iSHARE is an authentication & authorization protocol for both machine2machine (M2M) and human2machine (H2M) communication based on a JSON REST API architecture.
 Authentication is heavily based on Public Key Infrastructure (PKI) and therefore certificates and public / private key pairs. iSHARE relies heavily on signed JSON Web Tokens for protecting the integrity of message content.
-Every party of iSHARE validates signatures and interpret the content of JWTs.
+Every party of iSHARE validates signatures and interprets the content of JWTs.
 Every party creates and signs these tokens depending on the context.
 The Scheme Owner is playing the role of a trust authority providing a trusted framework which keeps the scheme, and its network of participants, operating properly.
 Every participant to the iSHARE Scheme must have a